jceha/jceha.github.io/currentprojects.md

 ---

-<p align="center"><b>Teachable Agents - Curious Robot Peers</b></p>
+<p align="center"><b>Curious Robot Peers</b></p>
 <p align="center">
     <img src="/img/TeachableRobotProject.png" alt="" width="300px">
 </p>

-Curiosity a well-studied psychological phenomenon and a powerful motivating factor designers can leverage to increase user engagement, particularly in applications requiring long-term interaction (e.g., tutoring systems, health tracking tools).
-In the teachable robot project, we aim to design a teachable robot agent with the explicit goal of inducing students' curiosity about the material being taught, and use the teachable robot agent as an experimentation platform to study technology-mediated peer learning.
+Curiosity is a well-studied psychological phenomenon and a powerful motivating factor designers can leverage to increase user engagement, particularly in applications requiring long-term interaction (e.g., tutoring systems and health tracking tools).
+In the Curious Robot project, we aim to design a teachable social robot with the explicit goal of inducing students' curiosity about the material being taught, and use the teachable robot as an experimentation platform to study technology-mediated peer learning.
 <br>

 <p align="center"><b>Co-designing Educational Robots with Teachers</b></p>